capacitor-community/sqlite/docs/TypeORM-Usage.md

 # Using capacitor-sqlite with TypeORM

-*Currently a [PR with fix for the capacitor driver is still open on the TypeORM repo](https://github.com/typeorm/typeorm/pull/7728) which solves an error on Android when using certain `PRAGMA` requests*
+*Currently a [PR with a fix for the capacitor driver is still open on the TypeORM repo](https://github.com/typeorm/typeorm/pull/7728) which solves an error on Android when using certain `PRAGMA` requests*

 ```typescript
 import { CapacitorSQLite, SQLiteConnection } from '@capacitor-community/sqlite';